Today I’m going to show you how to execute the basic badminton drop shot – my favorite shot in badminton.

 For a reverse sliced drop shot, you’ll want to perform the steps of a straight drop shot.
 But again, turn your wrist slightly so that your racket is facing the net at a 45 degrees at the point of impact with the shuttle.
 Then let your racket follow through like a straight drop shot.
 If your opponent is following the direction of the racket and your body, they’ll go to the wrong side of the court and stare as the shuttle lands in the opposite side.

 I suggest you first master the basic drop shots before you move on to the disguising your drop shots with a slice, clear, or smash motion.
-Once you’ve learned the basic drop shot and have mastered it, disguising it will take you no time to learn.
+Once you’ve learned the basic drop shot and have mastered it, disguising it will only take you no time to learn.